** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RANDOMIZE(length, isNumber)

-Item keyword is used to access the specific item from the resultset used in expressions in repeatable rows or columns determined by record reference or determined by filter (Item.FieldIdentifier).
-Namely, they are enabling the creation of bound tables, as explained in Chapter Repeatable Options of the Configuration Portal Administrator Manual.
+The Item keyword is used to access the specific item from the resultset used in expressions in repeatable rows or columns determined by record reference or determined by filter (Item.FieldIdentifier).
+Namely, they are enabling the creation of bound tables, as explained in the section Repeatable Options of the Configuration Portal Administrator Manual.

 Item keyword is used as a record reference variable, to access a specific item from the result set of field values in repeatable rows or columns.
 Item is only used in the Formula Expression for fields in repeatable rows or columns where the repeatable group option is set to Determined by Record Reference or Determined by Filter.